MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/format-data-for-upload.md

 Acceptable .xlsx files must adhere to the following:

-* **File extension.** The extension must be _.xlsx_.
+* **File extension** - Must be _.xlsx_.
 It cannot be any other extension (such as .xls, .xlsb, or .xlsm) that is supported by Microsoft Excel or another spreadsheet application.
-* **Size limit.** The upper limit of .xlsx files for upload is 1.0 GB.
+* **Size limit** - The limit is 1.0 GB for .xlsx upload files.
 If your upload file is larger than 1.0 GB, use the .csv format instead.
-* **No formulas or macros.** Include no formulas or macros in cells in the .xlsx file.
+* **No formulas or macros** - None can be in cells in the .xlsx file.
-* **No special objects.** Do not include charts, images, pivot tables, or other such entities in the file.
+* **No special objects** - Do not include charts, images, pivot tables, or other such entities in the file.
-* **Accepted number and date formats.** While .csv files require U.S. delimiter and date format, this restriction does _not_ apply to .xslx files.
+* **Accepted number and date formats** - While .csv files require U.S. delimiter and date format, this restriction does _not_ apply to .xslx files.
 You can use the formats for other locales in .xlsx files.
 For more information, see [Apply the correct data type](#apply-the-correct-data-type).
-* **Internal structure.** See the following section, [Structure an .xlsx file](#structure-an-xlsx-file) to learn how to structure the columns and rows in an .xlsx file for successful upload.
+* **Internal structure** - See [Structure an .xlsx file](#structure-an-xlsx-file) to learn how to structure the columns and rows in an .xlsx file for a successful upload.

 ### Structure an .xlsx file

 #### Sheets

-* **First sheet only.** Workplace Analytics will read only the first sheet of the .xlsx file.
+* **First sheet only** - Workplace Analytics will read only the first sheet of the .xlsx file.
 You can have data on other sheets, but it will be ignored.
 To confirm which sheet is the first sheet, open the file in Excel and locate the tab farthest to the left.

   In the following example, only the data in the sheet labeled "DataSheet" will be used: